 My research focuses on close relationships and their underlying mechanisms.
-In the past few years I've investigated the psychological aspect of behavioral systems, especially the attachment, care giving, and sexual mating systems.
+I'm investigating the psychological aspect of behavioral systems, especially the attachment, care giving, and sexual mating systems.

 - Personality and social psychology